• Skip to primary navigation

 Helpful tips

-• Do not skip resting your Spanish muffins batter in the fridge.
-It helps in making them light and puffy.
+• Do not skip resting the batter in the fridge.
+It helps in making the muffins light and puffy.

 • Remember not to fill the muffin tins to the brim; leave some space on top for the magdalenas to expand once cooked.